 - Type of Chart: Select the type of chart from the displayed tabs.
-Available types of charts in the CRM are Pie Chart, Donut Chart, Vertical Bar Chart in the CRM, data fields for List widget; and Chart type, Group by and data fields for Chart widget.
+Available types of charts in the CRM are Pie Chart, Donut Chart, Vertical Bar Chart in the CRM, data fields for the List widget, and Chart type, Group by, and data fields for the Chart widget.

 - Next, click Save.

 - You can view the widget created at the bottom of the page